CiscoTestAutomation/pyats-image-builder/README.md

 It may be beneficial to set an environment variable with the location of a job file or any other information by defining it in the YAML file.
-These variables cannot be used directly on the command line since the host will attempt to interpolate variables before executing docker.
-There are two methods to use environment variables in the docker container.
+These variables cannot be used directly on the command line since the host will attempt to interpolate variables before executing Docker.
+There are two methods to use environment variables in the Docker container.

 ---